casefabric/guide/docs/apiRetrieving.md

 ## Cases

-For retrieving a list of cases you should call the method get/cases.
-Because X-AUTH_CAFIENNE is included in the request, get/cases will respond with all cases for which you are assigned as a user, you are part of the case team, or in which you fulfill a role for cases where no case team is set.
+For retrieving a list of cases you should call the method get/cases. get/cases will respond with all cases for which you are assigned as a user, you are part of the case team, or in which you fulfill a role for cases where no case team is set.
 Your “overall” roles are set to your user account to Cafienne.
 This request will respond using the JSON-structure:
 ```ssh
 {
  "casefile": "",     --a reference to the whole file (case file, case plan, roles)